Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

 \subsubsection{Surviving component}

-In this section, we select clusters with a high proportion of material from surviving galaxies, using the same selection criterion as in Section \ref{section:compcorr}, to compare with progenitor properties.
+In this section we select clusters with a high proportion of material from surviving galaxies, using the same selection criterion as in Sect. \ref{section:compcorr}, to compare with progenitor properties.
 The mean mass of progenitor galaxies that contribute to the ICL is found to be larger in clusters with a higher fraction of material coming from surviving galaxies, although consistent within 1 sigma uncertainty.
 The upper selection has a mean progenitor mass of $10.8 \pm 0.2$ \(\textup{M}_\odot\), and the lower selection $10.5 \pm 0.3$ \(\textup{M}_\odot\).
-A large surviving component in the ICL decreased the likelihood of the BCG and the ICL sharing their most significant progenitor i.e., the progenitor galaxy that contributed the most material to the ICL and BCG.
+This is likely because stellar stripping is a larger contributor in higher-mass clusters, which also have higher-mass satellites.
+Thus, systems with a high fraction of stripping are more likely to be host to more massive galaxies.
+A large surviving component in the ICL decreased the likelihood that the BCG and the ICL {had the same most significant progenitor.
+Significant progenitors are those that contributed 90 per cent of the material of the ICL and BCG.
+The most significant progenitor is the single progenitor galaxy that contributed the most material to the ICL and BCG}.
 For the upper selection of clusters, none share their most significant progenitor with the BCG, By contrast, most clusters with low percentages of material stripped from surviving galaxies in the ICL share the most significant progenitor between the ICL and the BCG, at 63 per cent (17/27).
-For the clusters with a higher fraction of surviving material in the ICL $24 \pm 9$ per cent of the material was from low mass progenitors and $76 \pm 9$ per cent from high mass progenitors.
-In comparison, the clusters with a lower fraction of surviving material in the ICL have $36 \pm 16$ per cent from low mass progenitors and $64 \pm 16$ per cent from high mass progenitor galaxies.
+For the clusters with a higher fraction of surviving material in the ICL, $24 \pm 9$ per cent of the material was from low-mass progenitors and $76 \pm 9$ per cent from high-mass progenitors.
+In comparison, the clusters with a lower fraction of surviving material in the ICL have $36 \pm 16$ per cent from low-mass progenitors and $64 \pm 16$ per cent from high-mass progenitor galaxies.
+On average, the contribution of the most significant progenitor to the accreted mass of the ICL is \mbox{$0.27 \pm 0.12$} per cent.
+This was found to be lower for clusters with a higher fraction of surviving material in the ICL, although within uncertainties.
+The fraction with higher surviving ICL had \mbox{$25 \pm 19$} per cent material accreted from a single galaxy, while the lower fraction had \mbox{$35 \pm 14$} per cent.

-\subsubsection{Completed mergers component}
+\subsubsection{Completed mergers' component}